Homodyne nonclassical area as a nonclassicality indicator: Conclusion

 \section{Conclusion}

-A simple and easily computable measure of the degree of nonclassicality for the pure state of the single-mode electromagnetic field has been introduced.
-The proposed measure is based on the standard deviation in the measurement of the homodyne rotated quadrature operator.
-The measure ($\sigma-\sqrt{2}\pi$) can be viewed as an effective nonclassical area projected by the optical tomogram of the state on the optical tomographic plane.
-It is found that if the nonclassical area spanned by a pure single-mode quantum state of light is nonzero, the state is strictly a nonclassical state.
-The nonclassical area is zero for the pure single-mode classical states.
-The nonzero value of nonclassical area for a given pure single-mode quantum state is a necessary and sufficient condition to say that the state is nonclassical.
-Nonclassical area projected on the optical tomographic plane by the optical tomogram of the nonclassical states such as Fock states, squeezed states, even and odd coherent states, and photon-added coherent states, has been theoretically evaluated.
-The nonclassical area associated with an arbitrary quantum state of light increases with an increase in the strength of any nonclassicality inducing operations acting on the state.
-Nonclassical area spanned by the optical tomogram of the state may be experimentally tractable using the homodyne detection of the rotated quadrature operator, avoiding the reconstruction of the density matrix or the quasiprobability distributions of the state.
+We have introduced a simple and easily computable nonclassicality indicator for the quantum states of light.
+The proposed nonclassicality indicator is based on the standard deviation in the homodyne rotated quadrature operator’s measurement and is termed as {\it nonclassical area}.
+The nonclassical area can be viewed as an area projected by the optical tomogram of the state on the optical tomographic plane.
+If the nonclassical area spanned by the optical tomogram of a pure quantum state of light is nonzero, then the state is nonclassical.
+The nonclassical area is zero for the pure classical state (for a coherent state).
+A nonzero value of the nonclassical area for a given quantum state (except the state which are a probabilistic mixture of states) can be considered as a sufficient condition for the state to be nonclassical.
+We have analyzed the nonclassical area spanned by the optical tomogram of several nonclassical states and observed that the essential features of nonclassicality shown by the states are consistently reflected in the nonclassical area indicator of nonclassicality.
+We have found that the nonclassical area associated with an arbitrary quantum state of light increases with the strength of any nonclassicality-inducing operations acting on the state, such as squeezing, photon addition, and superimposing two states.
+By investigating the effect of environment-induced decoherence on the nonclassical area, we have shown that the nonclassical area indicator of nonclassicality is robust against decoherence.
+The advantage of the nonclassical area measure is that the experimentalist can use equation~(\ref{p-modeNA}) to calculate the degree of nonclassicality associated with an arbitrary quantum state of light directly from the homodyne tomography data without using the density matrix or the quasiprobability distributions reconstructed from the optical tomogram.
+Thus, this method avoids the errors which may arise during the numerical method for reconstructing the density matrix or the quasiprobability distribution of the state.

-\ack The author would like to thank Prof. Prasanta K. Panigrahi, IISER Kolkata, for the useful discussion and encouragement to complete this work.